imcitius/checker/README.md

 How to register your own Telegram bot and get credentials you will find in [Telegram FAQ](https://core.telegram.org/bots/faq).

+## Building your forks
+Project CI pipeline includes building Docker image step, which needs `REGISTRY_LOGIN` and `REGISTRY_PASSWORD` secret variables to login to Docker Hub.
+`REGISTRY_LOGIN` should contain your Docker Hub login, and `REGISTRY_PASSWORD` - your password or (better) [personal access token](https://docs.docker.com/docker-hub/access-tokens/).

 ## General information about running Checker